 - Abide by the decisions of these committees, commissions, and boards.

 The student body, like other College constituencies, has the responsibility to be informed, to communicate its concerns and desires to its representatives, and to abide by the decisions of College governance bodies.

-Where there are not clearly established procedures for redress of student grievances involving the rights and policies in this document, a student may appeal to the Vice President for College Life and Dean of Students.
-The Vice President for College Life and Dean of Students will determine an appropriate means by which to address these concerns.
+Where there are not clearly established procedures for redress of student grievances involving the rights and policies in this document, a student may appeal to the Vice President for College Life or designee.
+The Vice President for College Life or designee will determine an appropriate means by which to address these concerns.